Fraud Blocker

 Is a DUI a Misdemeanor or a Felony in South Carolina?

 DUIs are “wobbler” offenses, meaning that they can be either misdemeanors or felonies depending on the situation.
-If you seriously hurt or kill someone while driving under the influence, you will likely be charged with a felony.
+If you seriously hurt or kill someone while driving under the influence, you could be charged with a felony.
 If you have several DUIs on your record, you may also be charged with a felony.
-If you are arrested for your first DUI and you have not hurt anyone or damaged any property, you will likely face misdemeanor charges.
+If you are arrested for your first DUI and you have not hurt anyone or damaged any property, you’re likely to face misdemeanor charges.

 What should you do if you’ve been arrested and charged with DUI in Myrtle Beach?

-Don’t plead guilty, don’t make any statements, and call your DUI lawyer on the Axelrod team immediately – there are deadlines including your jury trial request and administrative hearing request that must be handled as soon as possible.
+Don’t plead guilty, don’t make any statements, and hire a DUI lawyer from the Axelrod team immediately.
+There are deadlines, including your jury trial request and administrative hearing request, that must be handled as soon as possible.

 Call 843-353-3449 or complete our contact form for a free initial consultation.